Close

 Output speed 60 pulse per revolution (OC output is standard configuration, and 5V TTL output is optional)

-Response performance 1kHz
+Response frequency 1kHz

 Signal delay 0.6ms